versotile-org/versotile-org.github.io/content/pages/accelerate.md

 and types.
 This approach aims to make it easy for everyday users to load and run AI models without worrying about specifics, and further also provides web developers with simpler access through a minimal API for integration in web content.
-The intended abstraction layer will be implemented to the Servo webview, and the expected deliverable is a source code library that runs cross-platform within the Verso browser.
+The intended abstraction layer will be implemented in the Servo webview, and the expected deliverable is a source code library that runs cross-platform within the Verso browser.
 With this approach, we aim to provide the first stepping stone towards a coherent user experience for using machine learning models in a browser such as a11y, DID service brokerage, predictive page loading, etc.